Deep Breathing for Beginners

 Deep Breathing to Reduce Stress & Anxiety

-More proper breathing also is an effective way to lower cortisol, adrenaline, and other stress hormones is to pause and take time for more controlled, deep breaths.
+More proper breathing also is an effective way to lower cortisol, adrenaline, and other stress hormones.
+Pausing and taking time for more controlled, deep breaths can help reduce stress and improve emotional well-being.

 Deep Breathing As a Part of Your Mindful Practice